ccorcos/room-tuner/README.md

 # Room Tuner

-This app plays pink noise and presents a spectrum analyser so you can tune a room using with an equalizer.
+This app plays pink noise and presents a spectrum analyzer so you can tune a room using with an equalizer.

 WARNING: There may be some aliasing going on if you're using your Macbook microphone!